Transfer VM From AWS EC2 to Akamai Using Disk Images

 Cost Management

-Review the pricing for your current AWS EC2 instance (compute, storage, and bandwidth).
-Compare this with the pricing plans for Akamai Cloud.
-Use Akamai’s Cloud Computing Calculator to estimate potential costs.
+Review the pricing for your current AWS EC2 instance, including compute, storage, and bandwidth.
+Compare those costs with the Akamai Cloud pricing plans using Akamai’s Cloud Computing Calculator to estimate your usage.

 Data Consistency and Accuracy